ReMatching Dynamic Reconstruction Flow: Framework instances

 \section{Framework instances}

 This section presents several instances of the \ShortName framework discussed in this work.
-One notable setting is when $V=\Real^n$, \ie, $\psi_t = (\gamma_t^{1},\cdots,\gamma_t^n)^T$, where each $\gamma^i : \Real_+\rightarrow \Real^d$.
+One notable setting is when \rev{$V=\Real^{n\times d}$}, \ie, $\psi_t = (\gamma_t^{1},\cdots,\gamma_t^n)^T$, where each $\gamma^i : \Real_+\rightarrow \Real^d$.
 In this case, equation \ref{eq:rho_general} becomes:

+\rev{Details of this derivation can be found in section \ref{sc:disc_cont_derivation}}.
 For the settings where $V=C^1(\Real^d)$, equation \ref{eq:rho_general} involves the computation of a spatial integral, which can be approximated by sampling a set of points $\left\{ \vx_i \right\}_{i=1}^n$.
-Moreover, taking into account that that all prior classes incorporated in this work are divergence-free, \ref{eq:rho_general} becomes:
+Moreover, taking into account that all prior classes \rev{incorporated in this work} are divergence-free, equation \ref{eq:rho_general} becomes:

 since $\Div{\left(\psi_t(\vx) u_t(\vx))\right)} = \ip{\nabla_x{\psi_t(\vx)},u_t(\vx)} + \psi_t(\vx)\Div{u_t(\vx)}$.